davidellavalle/Sentiment-Analysis/README.md

 Since Lemmatization between the 2 is probably a far better method I have only used that.

 To achieve several of these results I have used the **Regular Expressions (Regex)**: a special character sequence that helps matching or finding other strings or set of strings using that sequence as a pattern.

-To evaluate the performance of the models I used the following evaluation metrics:

-- Accuracy and Kappa
-- Confusion matrix with plot
-- ROC Curve

 ## Plots